platformsh/platformsh-docs/docs/src/guides/quarkus/deploy.md

-Let's start with the basics, where we'll create a Quarkus application from scratch and then move it to Platform.sh.
+You'll start with the basics, where we'll create a Quarkus application from scratch and then move it to Platform.sh.
 There two ways to make a Quarkus application: